 Example 3- Either a single structure or multiple buildings:

-- Two office towers are built on top of an underground parking garage may also be considered a single structure OR (preferably) each tower could be benchmarked individually.
+- If two office towers are built on top of an underground shared parking garage, this may also be considered a single structure.
+You have two options: